Ideas-Laboratory/vectorized_stress_majorization/README.md

 ## Licence
-Vectorized Stress Majorization is an open-sourced software licensed under the MIT license.
+Vectorized Stress Majorization is an open-sourced software licensed under the MIT licence.

 ## Contact
 If you find any bugs or have any ideas of optimizing these codes, please contact me via cloudseawang [at] gmail [dot] com.